raspberrypilearning/where-is-the-space-station/en/step_4.md

 As well as the name of the astronaut the web service also provides the craft that they are in (such as the ISS.)

-Can you add to your script so that it also prints out the craft that the astronaut is in.
+Can you add to your script so that it also prints out the craft that the astronaut is in?

 Example: